nicc777/arduino_elec_and_temp_monitor/README.md

 \* Price Estimated

 I also used some solder.
-I estimated my total cost just over ZAR660.00
+I estimated my total cost just over ZAR660.00 (or about US$46.00 as on 2018-12-15)

 ## Final Note